GabeScott/standard-works-vault/General Conference/2005 October - That We May All Sit Down in Heaven Together.md

 # That We May All Sit Down in Heaven Together

-*By By Kathleen H. Hughes - First Counselor in the Relief Society General Presidency*
+By Kathleen H. Hughes - *First Counselor in the Relief Society General Presidency*

 *Given in the October session of the 2005 General Conference*

+>*When we become instruments in the hands of God, we are used by Him to do His work.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2005/10/that-we-may-all-sit-down-in-heaven-together?lang=eng)